Blue Area: Etymology

-It is called the "Blue Area", because it was represented in blue color in the original design (master plan) of the planned city.
+It is called the "Blue Area", because it was represented in blue colour in the original design (master plan) of the planned city.

 Transport

-Blue Area is served by Stock Exchange, 7th Avenue, PIMS, and Shaheed-e-Millat metro bus stations on Line 1 of the Rawalpindi-Islamabad Metrobus system.
+Blue Area is served by the Stock Exchange, 7th Avenue, PIMS, and Shaheed-e-Millat metrobus stations on Jinnah Avenue Line 1 of the Rawalpindi–Islamabad Metrobus system.

 Public services

-On 4 July 2016, the first state-of-the-art National Database and Registration Authority (NADRA) mega center was inaugurated in Islamabad's Blue Area with a capacity of processing 2,000 applicants daily.
+On 4 July 2016, the first National Database and Registration Authority mega centre was inaugurated in Islamabad's Blue Area with a capacity of processing 2000 applicants daily.

 The office has a seating capacity of 300 people, served by 34 counters.